-- If the sequel to E.T. the Extra-Terrestrial was made, part of it would have involved evil members of E.T.'s race coming to Earth searching for him and torturing Elliott and his family for information.
+- If the sequel to E.T. the Extra-Terrestrial had been made, part of it would have involved evil members of E.T.'s race coming to Earth searching for him and torturing Elliott and his family for information.

 - Babylon 5:

 - After being captured by the Clark Administration, Sheridan was sent to an interrogation center on Mars, where he underwent brutal psychological torture and attempts to subvert his hold on reality.
 To further portray his isolation, the episode had no B plot, being set entirely within the center.
 Sheridan fails to crack and prepares himself for death, only for the execution to be a fake, and a new cycle of torture begins under a different interrogator.

 - An unusual version in B5 Season 2, Comes the Inquisitor when Delenn spends the episode being tortured by a Vorlon inquisitor.
 The Vorlons are Delenn's allies.
 The audience knows from early on that she has volunteered for this as a test of her worthiness to play a leading role in the upcoming war, though that doesn't stop the Inquisitor from getting carried away, especially when Sheridan intervene.
 At the end it turns out that the Inquisitor is Jack the Ripper, abducted from Victorian London by the Vorlons so they could harness his fanatical belief in absolutes of right and wrong, an early sign of the Vorlons' true nature.

 - Another B5 example: G'Kar, after captured by the Centauri under Emperor Cartagia.
 As part of his scheme with Londo, he needed to stay alive, and this involved giving up his pride to preserve his life, giving Cartagia his scream.